danielledeleo/blog/content/posts/thinkpad-2020.md

 [![Chunky](/images/thinkpad2020/small/7.jpg)](/images/thinkpad2020/7.jpg)

 Thunderbolt 3.0 with USB-C charging, at least two ports.
 At least two type-A USB-3.whatever ports.
 SD card slot.
 RJ-45 Ethernet (a fold out port is fine), 10Gig would be a lovely touch.
 HDMI.
 WiFi 6 via mPCIe.
-4K webcam, I'll do without the shutter if it means thinner bezels.
+4K webcam[^6], I'll do without the shutter if it means thinner bezels.
 IR login camera.
 Smartcard slot.
 LTE as an option.
 Fingerprint reader.
 NFC.
 Good speakers and a good mic[^3].
 Just keep doing what you're doing, Lenovo!
 Just keep the ports off the back.
 They're hard to reach.
 Put cooling vents there instead.

 ## 10. OS